jagadish9084/learnbay-ds-ml-course/supervised/linear_regression/model_performance_and_evaluation.md

 **Example:**
 Using a linear model to fit data that has a non-linear relationship.

+**Bias-Variance relationship:**

+- High Bias, Low Variance: The model makes strong assumptions, leading to underfitting because it is too simple to capture the actual trends.
+Both training and test error are high.
+- In linear regression: This occurs when not enough predictors are included, or important relationships between variables are not captured.

 **How to Address Underfitting:**
 - **Increase Model Complexity:** Use a more complex model with more parameters or features.